 We want to make sure we are building the best possible reporting extension for you.

-The Mail & Deploy roadmap is a snapshot of what we are working on and what we plan to roll out in the next 3 to 6 months.
-This helps us open up a practical dialogue with you, our customers, leads and partners, about what you want and need without giving away any top-secret details.
+The Mail & Deploy roadmap is a snapshot.
+It shows you what we are working on and what we plan to roll out in the next 3 to 6 months.
+This helps us open up a practical dialogue.
+We want to connect with you, our customers, leads and partners.
+And we want to know more about what you want and need without giving away any top-secret details.